dokester/BayesicFitting/README.md

 The package is written in python3 although I am not aware of using any specific python3 features.
 It uses numpy (>= 1.9) for its array structure, scipy (>=1.0) for linear algebra and other stuff and astropy (>=2.0) for units.
-Matplotlib (>=2.0) is used for plotting and bspline (>=0.1.1 at github by Foster and Jeronen) is used in the BSplinesModel.
+Matplotlib (>=2.0) is used for plotting.

-Download the necessary dependencies.
-Then download the package and put it in a directory BayesicFitting.
-Adapt the environment variable PYTHONPATH to include

-BayesicFitting/source/<br>
-BayesicFitting/source/kernels/<br>
-BayesicFitting/examples/<br>

-and if you want to run the test harnasses, put

-BayesicFitting/test/

-also in your PYTHONPATH
+Download and unpack the BayesicFitting zip file from github.
+Move into the BayesicFitting-master directory and run:

+> python setup.py install

+where python is python3.

 <a name="structure"> </a>
 ## 3. Structure